The Psychopaths who Should Have Crushed my Spirit

 lesson learned (n): A law that prevents the recurrence of past social upsets.

 Most laws are passed in response to particular situations.
 Root cause analysis exposes the underlying dynamics that lead to particular situations.
-Based on these underlying dynamics, we can design fixes that prevent particular situations from arising.
-The Constitution of the United […]
+Based on these underlying dynamics, […]

 Granfalloons and Cognotypes